 The mechanism for protection shall be in place within 180 days of final compensation plan approval.
-The mechanism for protection shall state that no activity will be performed on the property in any area designated as a compensation area, with the exception of maintenance or corrective action measures authorized by the board.
-The mechanism of protection applies to ditching, land clearing, or discharge of dredge or fill material, unless these activities are specifically authorized by the board through the issuance of a VWP individual or general permit, or waiver thereof.
+The mechanism for protection shall state that no activity will be performed on the property in any area designated as a compensation area, with the exception of maintenance or corrective action measures authorized by the Department.
+The mechanism of protection applies to ditching, land clearing, or discharge of dredge or fill material, unless these activities are specifically authorized by the Department through the issuance of a VWP individual or general permit, or waiver thereof.
 Such mechanism of protection shall contain the specific phrase "ditching, land clearing, or discharge of dredge or fill material" in the limitations placed on the use of these areas.
-The mechanism of protection, or an equivalent mechanism for government-owned lands, shall be recorded in the chain of title to the property, and proof of recordation shall be submitted to DEQ within 180 days of final compensation plan approval.

-VWP Individual Permit No. 06-1574, Minor Modification No. 3 Part I - Special Conditions Page 19 of 35
+The mechanism of protection, or an equivalent mechanism for government-owned lands, shall be recorded in the chain of title to the property, and proof of recordation shall be submitted to the Department within 180 days of final compensation plan approval.
+VWP Individual Permit No. 06-1574 Minor Modification No. 4 Part I - Special Conditions December 19, 2022 Page 20 of 32